- Video length: 1:06

 - Optionally, sign in using your ArcGIS organization account.
 You can still find your map without signing in.

-- Select the map card that represents your web map.Your web map opens in the app.
+- Select the map card for your web map to open the map.

 - On your own, see what you can do with the map in Explorer for ArcGIS.
 Try using bookmarks, making measurements, or sketching on the map.